 Book of Resolutions: Global Racism and Xenophobia — Impact on Women, Children, and Youth

-The General Conference of The United Methodist Church affirms the United Nations principles relating to global racism and xenophobia.
+The General Conference of The United Methodist Church affirms the United Nations principles relating to global racism, tribalism, and xenophobia.1

 We, the General Conference, affirm that all peoples and individuals constitute one human family, rich in diversity.
 “So now you are no longer strangers and aliens.
 Rather, you are fellow citizens with God’s people, and you belong to God’s household” (Ephesians 2:19).

-We recognize the fundamental importance of nations in combating racism, racial discrimination, xenophobia, and related intolerance [hereinafter referred to as racism]; and, the need to consider signing, ratifying or acceding to all relevant international human rights instruments, with a view to international adherence.
+We recognize the fundamental importance of nations in combating racism, racial discrimination, xenophobia, tribalism, and related intolerance and the need to consider signing, ratifying or acceding to all relevant international human rights instruments, with a view to international adherence.

 We recognize that religion, spirituality, and belief can contribute to the promotion of the inherent dignity and worth of the human person and to the eradication of racism.